MoonPoet/xaprb-src/content/blog/should-distributed-company-hold-all-team-meetings.md

 And deals that get delayed a few days will slip weeks, and then quarters, and miss the budget window and slip a whole year, and everything cascades and oscillates for months and months.
 And perhaps that person misses their accelerator target or even their entire quota, and gets demoralized, and quits.
 This is serious, survival-threatening business impact.

+In addition to lost revenue and opportunity cost, there was the simple expense factor.
+As the company approached about 75 people, each year's meeting took increasing amounts of effort to organize.
+My memory is that the last one required about the equivalent of 1.5 fulltime people working on it most of the year.
+There was one person practically dedicated to it, and endless meetings involving a handful of others.
+The six months leading up to the meeting was more intense, but the planning and work was continuous.
+We were preparing for the next meeting before the current year's meeting was even over.
+A lot of it was about selecting the site and traveling to ensure it was workable, negotiating contracts, and so on.
+But much of the cost and effort wasn't caused by particular choices such as the decision to move around each year.
+An annual get-together is just a huge effort.

 ### An Alternative: Incremental Get-Togethers